Shut Off Service

 - customer has been a household member when another current household member incurred an undisputed past-due bill that remains unpaid

-- endangering anyone’s personal safety or the operation of our utility system through misuse of their utility service
+- endangering anyone’s personal safety or the operation of our utility system by violation of any MPSC approved Company rules

 Service cannot be shut off if a customer:

 - fails to pay for merchandise, appliances or other services that are not part of basic utility service

 - fails to pay for utility service used by another person, such as a tenant.
 However, service can be shut off if the customer provides a written statement, made under oath, that the premises are unoccupied; or the tenant agrees in writing to shut off of service; or service cannot be provided to the tenant as a customer without a major change of existing distribution facilities

 - is enrolled in the Winter Protection Plan

 - has notified us of a critical care customer or qualifying medical emergency in the home

 - has advised us that an unpaid bill is in dispute

 - has not paid for concurrent service at another location